The Driller Killer: Remakes

 contacted Baybi Day to help co-produce and have a small acting role in the remake of Driller Killer.
 The title of the remake was designated Driller Killer Redux.
 The project came to a halt after a financial deal between the executive producers and the two people who held the rights to the original film could not be reached.

 A microbudget British remake was released in 2012 named Driller Killer E2.
 In 2020 independent filmmaker Matt Jaissle produced and directed a second remake entitled Detroit Driller Killer.
 A third remake by Rob Oldfield is in development.

+Sequels

+A sequel from DRagon Studios is in development, titled Driller Killer 2.
+Actor Dave Knee is set to play the killer.

+Ferrara stated in a July 22, 2025 interview that he is considering making a sequel to the film, tentatively titled Revenge of the Driller Killer.